-Committee -- After successfully defending and submitting your research proposal, you should constitute your dissertation committee, following the guidelines on pp. 20-21 of this document.
+Committee -- After successfully defending and submitting your research proposal, you should constitute your dissertation committee, if you have not already done so, following the guidelines above.

 During Fieldwork - You should enroll each semester for ANTH 8049 in order to maintain full-time graduate status.
 You are responsible for contacting the departmental staff to verify your enrollment each semester.